 In 2009 the Government of Burkina Faso (GoBF) adopted Law 034-2009 along with related decrees and codes to provide a mechanism to secure customary land rights in rural and peri-urban areas and to deliver land certificates (APFR).
-To implement the law, however, the GoBF currently relies on ad hoc efforts that are developed and implemented by donor and NGO-led projects to secure land rights across 302 rural communes.
-This lack of standard approach makes it more difficult to share land information across government agencies and offices, to promote land transparency, and to create a body of knowledge from which research can be generated.
+Prior to implementing the law, however, the GoBF relied on ad hoc efforts that were developed and implemented by donor and NGO-led projects to secure land rights across 302 rural communes.
+This lack of standard approach made it more difficult to share land information across government agencies and offices, to promote land transparency, and to create a body of knowledge from which research could be generated.

-In Tanzania, MAST was used to successfully document and record land rights, resulting in the distribution of 3,800 Certificates of Customary Rights to Occupancy (CCROs) to 1,312 households.
-By piloting MAST in Burkina Faso, USAID seeks to provide a relatively simple and user-friendly technology and implementation methodology that can be used to build awareness of, and respect for, land rights in rural Burkina Faso (including women’s land rights); enhance the capacity of Land Tenure Services (SFR) agents and local governance representatives to map and record land rights information; reduce time and costs associated with delivery of land rights documentation; and improve the exchange of land information among various agencies and stakeholders in Burkina Faso.
-The overarching objective of the project is to adapt the existing technology to a new context in order to secure rural land rights and improve land governance in Burkina Faso.
+In Tanzania, MAST was used, successfully, to document and record land rights, which resulted in the distribution of 3,800 Certificates of Customary Rights to Occupancy (CCROs) to 1,312 households.
+By piloting MAST in Burkina Faso, USAID provided a relatively simple and user-friendly technology and implementation methodology that can be used to build awareness of, and respect for, land rights in rural Burkina Faso (including women’s land rights); enhanced the capacity of Land Tenure Services (SFR) agents and local governance representatives to map and record land rights information; reduced time and costs associated with delivery of land rights documentation; and improved the exchange of land information among various agencies and stakeholders in Burkina Faso.
+The overarching objective of the project adapted the existing technology to a new context, which secured rural land rights and improved land governance in Burkina Faso.